jnovak96/c-ascii/README.md

 # c-ascii
-WIP renderer written in C that outputs graphics to linux console window.
+WIP renderer written in C++ that outputs graphics to linux console window.
 Written for fun to learn graphics algorithms.
 # Currently
 Draws a static image of two distinct lines which can have their coordinates programmed
 # To Do